gregorydlogan/opencast/docs/guides/admin/docs/workflowoperationhandlers/coverimage-woh.md

 Note: In XSLT, use `true()` and `false()` for boolean literals (`true` and `false` won't work since those are not keywords in XSLT)

-The following classes are provided by the org.opencastproject.coverimage.impl.xsl package:
+The following classes are provided by the org.opencast.coverimage.impl.xsl package:

 **class XsltHelper**